I. Almonds Production in Australia

 Almond is a good source of protein, vitamin E, dietary fiber and monounsaturated fat.
 A diet including a handful of almonds 3-4 times a week may help maintain heart health, help with weight loss, prevent diabetes, fight arthritis and cancer.

 In the past five years, Australian almonds consumption has increased by more than 50%, while global demand has doubled over the past decade.
-With the rising of living standards in developing countries, the expansion of new market, and increased public awareness of almonds’ health benefits, the consumption of almonds continues to grow.
+With the rising of living standards in developing countries, the expansion of the new market, and increased public awareness of almonds’ health benefits, the consumption of almonds continues to grow.

 ● Exportation of Australian almond